 The museum features 2 core exhibitions and other rotating, time-limited exhibitions, plus a couple of other activities.
 Let’s see them in detail.

 • The Historical Exhibition: September 11, 2001 tells the story of 9/11.
-It’s divided in three parts: Events of the Day, where you’ll learn about the Twin Towers and the attacks to the pentagon and Flight 93, Before 9/11 that talks about the events that led to the attacks, and After 9/11.
+It’s divided into three parts: Events of the Day, where you’ll learn about the Twin Towers and the attacks on the Pentagon, and Flight 93.
+Before 9/11 that talks about the events that led to the attacks, and After 9/11.

 • The Memorial Exhibition: In Memoriam‘s goal is to honor all the people who lost their lives.
-Visitors can learn about each victim’s life by using some touchscreen tables, and you’ll also find some personal objects that described the victims’ lives.
-This part of the museum really helps giving the victims a face, and it makes it more personal.
+Visitors can learn about each victim’s life by using touchscreen tables, and you’ll also find some personal objects that describe the victims’ lives.
+This part of the museum helps give the victims a face, and it makes it more personal.

-• There’s also a space called Reflecting on 9/11 where visitors can tell their stories and memories related to 9/11, and some of them are featured on a gellery where visitors can listen to previously recorded videos.
+• There’s also a space called Reflecting on 9/11 where visitors can tell their stories and memories related to 9/11 and some of them are featured on a gallery where visitors can listen to previously recorded videos.

 • Rebirth at Ground Zero is a media installation that relives the construction of the memorial and the museum from the ground.